Study of the United States Institutes for Student Leaders 2020 on Social Entrepreneurship

-Study of the United States Institutes for Student Leaders 2020 on Social Entrepreneurship

->

-> Study of the United States Institutes for Student Leaders Program was designed for participants from Argentina, Brasil, Chile and Uruguay, to provide undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
-The institute will be conducted in English and it will take place from January 13 to February 17, 2019 at the Institute for Training and Development (ITD), in Amherst, Massachusetts.
+Study of the United States Institutes for Student Leaders Program was designed for participants from Argentina, Brasil, Chile and Uruguay, to provide undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
+The institute will be conducted in English with a special focus on Social Entrepreneurship, and it will take place from January 11 until February 15, 2020 at the Institute for Training and Development (ITD), in Amherst, Massachusetts.

-> *The institute will include: 4 weeks of academic residency component and 1 week of a domestic travel component and will be will be conducted entirely in English.
+*The institute will include: 4 weeks of academic residency component and 1 week of a domestic travel component and will be will be conducted entirely in English.